#NavigatingHealth

 - Patient Data for Patient Outcomes - Nicole Cooper*, Dr Phil Smart, the Bowel Cancer Outcomes Registry

 *Nicole Cooper passed away in January 2023.
 She will be remembered as a passionate advocate for improved access and outcomes.
-Our thanks and fond memories to someone who energised all around her
+Our thanks and fond memories to a beautiful person who energised all around her

 -